knative/specs/test-plan/eventing/broker-lifecycle-conformance.md

 ## [Pre] Create Trigger for Broker

-Create a trigger that points to the broker:
+Create a Trigger that points to the Broker:

 ```
 kubectl apply -f control-plane/broker-lifecycle/trigger.yaml